 - hydrating lotion to wear on your face at night (NO SPF in this one).
 I haven’t found a specific brand that blows my mind, so I welcome your favourites

 - Flavouring for your water!
-If you’re like me, and drink less water than necessary, this is the time to add some pizzaz to your water so that want to guzzle that H20!
+If you’re like me and drink less water than necessary, this is the time to add some pizzaz to your water so that want to guzzle that H20!
 This will help your skin to stay supple, and your entire body to keep running optimally.
 Electrolyte tablets are also a must, as you’ll need to replace what you’re losing in sweat.
-I alternate between using flavoured Stevia drops (sugar free) and
+I alternate between using fruity stevia drops (sugar-free, President’s Choice brand) Nuun electrolyte tabs and coconut water powder.

-- A corded, WIDE-brimmed hat, dorkier the better to protect your face and neck from the evils of UV
+- A corded, WIDE-brimmed hat, dorkier-the-better to protect your face and neck from the perils of UV

-- I have no expertise in spray tans, save for the one I got the day before a wedding in 2007 (who was the satsuma in the wedding party?).
-BUT, if a spray tan is something you value, make sure to get a quality one that will last you for at least the full ten days, and will stand up to wet-wipe-washes without leaving bare patches.
+- I have no expertise in spray tans, save for the one I got the day before a wedding in 2007 (who was the satsuma in the wedding party?
+Me!).
+BUT, if a spray tan is something you value, make sure to get a quality one that will last you for at least the full ten days, and will stand up to daily wet-wipe-washes and intense sweats without leaving bare patches.

 If you want to feel truly clean, showers are available at BM…but there’s a catch: they’re shared, and coed.
-If getting nekked with strangers is something that doesn’t phase you, then you’re in luck!
+If getting nekked with strangers doesn’t phase you, you’re in luck.
 Dedicated shower camps truck in/out all the water used, which isn’t possible for most other camps.

-AFAIK they are all co-ed, which is why I haven’t gone, but my bro-law did and enjoyed it; he said any self-consciousness wore off quickly (note, he’s a model for MAXIM, I’m accepting SIL applications), and feeling totally clean was the greatest gift.
+AFAIK they are all co-ed, which is why I haven’t gone, but my bro-law went and enjoyed it; he said any self-consciousness wore off quickly (note, he’s a model, I’m accepting SIL applications), and feeling clean was the greatest gift.
 Next year, if there is a non-coed setup, I’ll be there!
 Guess I’d better pack a towel…

 TLDR: Cut ’em short and leave ’em au naturale!